Showing the single result

 At no time will a student claim to be graduated with Childbirth International unless they have received their Certificate.
 Graduates cannot claim to be graduated with Childbirth International unless they completed all the requirements of the course they are claiming certification in and have received their certificate.

-Childbirth International (“CBI”) supports all its trainers, directors and other staff (“staff”) in being able to enjoy a work environment free from all forms of discrimination.
-The decisions made by CBI regarding recruitment, promotion, training, termination, and the assignment of a trainer to a student are made without discrimination on the basis of race, color, ancestry, national origin, citizenship, religion or belief system, age, body size or shape, pregnancy, sexual orientation, biological gender, gender identity, gender expression, gender reassignment, disability, political ideology, marital status, or genetic information.
+Childbirth International (“CBI”) supports all its trainers, directors and other representatives (“representatives”) in being able to enjoy a work environment free from all forms of harassment and discrimination.
+The decisions made by CBI regarding recruitment, promotion, training, termination, and the assignment of a trainer to a student are made without discrimination on the basis of race, color, ancestry, national origin, citizenship, religion or belief system, age, body size or shape, pregnancy, sexual orientation, biological gender, gender identity, gender expression, gender reassignment, disability, political ideology, marital status, or genetic information (“discrimination factors”).

-All staff of CBI are expected to carry out their duties without discrimination towards any other CBI staff member, or towards any student or graduate.
-Any complaints related to this will be treated seriously, and where the complaint is found to be valid, the staff member will be subject to disciplinary action.
+All representatives of CBI are expected to carry out their duties without harassment or discrimination towards any other CBI representative, or towards any student or graduate.
+CBI representatives are encouraged to report harassing conduct before it becomes severe or pervasive.
+Any complaints related to harassment or discrimination will be treated seriously, and where the complaint is found to be valid, the CBI representative will be subject to disciplinary action.
+CBI representatives that make complaints of harassment or discrimination, or provide information related to such complaints, can be assured that:

-CBI will not tolerate any harassment of, or discrimination towards, its staff.
-Requests from students to transfer to a new trainer on the basis of discrimination will not be considered under any circumstances.
+CBI will not tolerate any harassment of, or discrimination towards, its representatives.
+Requests from students to transfer to a new trainer because of discriminatory factors will not be considered under any circumstances.
 Complaints of discrimination or harassment will be reported to the Grievance Committee and investigated.
-In cases where the complaints are confirmed after investigation, appropriate corrective action will be taken which may include:
+In cases where the complaints are confirmed after investigation, appropriate corrective action will be taken towards the individual who has discriminated or harassed, which may include:

 In order to make our courses affordable for as many people as possible, we offer payment plans for our full certification programs.
 This enables you to pay for your course over a five-month period.
 If you would like to choose this option, please ensure you have read, and understand, the information below that explains how the payments are made and the consequences of a payment defaulting.